salesforcecli/plugin-deploy-retrieve/messages/retrieve.start.md

 # flags.package-name.description

 The metadata of the supplied package name(s) will be retrieved into a child directory of the project.
 The name of that child directory matches the name of the package.
-The retrieved metadata is meant for reference only and should not be added to a source control system for development and deployment.
-For package development the metadata should be retrieved using a manifest or by targeting a source controlled package directory within your project.
+The retrieved metadata is meant for your reference only, don't add it to a source control system for development and deployment.
+For package development, retrieve the metadata using a manifest (`--manifest` flag) or by targeting a source controlled package directory within your project (`--source-dir` flag).

 # flags.source-dir.summary